 - tips on how to resume sex after birth safely

 Okay, let’s get started.

 How long do I have to wait before having sex Postpartum?

-After a vaginal delivery, you should wait at least 4-6 weeks before putting anything in your vagina.
+After a vaginal delivery, you should wait approximately 4-6 weeks before putting anything in your vagina.

 Because this is the amount of time it will take for

 - your body to bounce back from the delivery,

 - for your cervix to close up and heal.

 This is also the reason why your postpartum visit occurs 3-6 weeks after delivery.

 At this visit, you will have a physical exam to look at your cervix, and any vaginal or perineal tears sustained from childbirth.